weuritz8u/dev-envirment/README.md

 Made to open multiple pages of the project in the browser

+*the page is opened in your standard programm for HTML files, make sure this is webbrowser!*

 - add a new `"name".html`

 - paste `<meta http-equiv="refresh" content="0.1;url='THE_PAGE_LINK'">`